CarlOrff/archive/readme.md

 ### v2.0

 - Script can save all linked URLs, too (IA has restricted this service to logged-in users running JavaScript).
-- Debug mode (does not save to IA)
+- Debug mode (does not save to IA).
 - WordPress bug fixed (8-Bit ASCII in text lead to database error).
 - Ampersand bug in 'URL available' request fixed.
 - Trim metadata.
-- Disregard robots.txt by default.
+- Disregard `robots.txt` by default.

 ### v1.8